apache/celeborn/docs/quota_management.md

   - diskFileCount: Long.MAX_VALUE

 ### Database Store Backend
-Database Store Backend will read [quota configuration](#Quota) from user specified database.
+Database Store Backend will read [quota](#Quota) settings from user specified database.
-For how to use Database store backend can refer to dynamic config service document.
+For how to use database store backend can refer to [database config service](developers/configuration.md#database-config-service).